Henrikan/dynamics-365-unified-operations-public/articles/supply-chain/procurement/automatic-charges-allocation.md

 # ms.custom: [used by loc for articles migrated from the wiki]
 ms.search.region: Global
 # ms.search.industry: [leave blank for most, retail, public sector]
-ms.author: gfedorova
+ms.author: henrikan
 ms.search.validFrom: 2020-10-01
 ms.dyn365.ops.version: 10.0.15
 ---

-# Automatic allocation of charges
+# Automatic application of charges

 [!include [banner](../includes/banner.md)]

 Based on the customer that you're working with or the item that you're selling, you might want to apply specific additional charges.
-The *charges* feature in Microsoft Dynamics 365 Supply Chain Management helps you automatically allocate charges to purchase orders or sales orders.
+The *charges* feature in Microsoft Dynamics 365 Supply Chain Management helps you automatically apply charges to purchase orders or sales orders.

 Automatic charges, or auto charges, are automatically applied when you create a sales order or a purchase order.
 You can define auto charges for specific vendors, customers, groups of vendors, or items.
 You can also define auto charges that apply to all vendors, customers, or items.

 ## Set up parameters

-The **Procurement and sourcing parameters** page has a few settings that are especially relevant when you want to allocate charges automatically.
+The **Procurement and sourcing parameters** page has a few settings that are especially relevant when you want to apply charges automatically.
 To complete this setup, follow these steps.

 1. Go to **Procurement and sourcing \> Setup \> Procurement and sourcing parameters**.
 1. Open the **Prices** tab.
 1. On the **Prices** FastTab, make the following settings:
-    - **Find auto charges for header** – Specifies whether charges should automatically be allocated for purchase order headers.
-Set this to *Yes* to use automatic allocation of charges.
+    - **Find auto charges for header** – Specifies whether charges should automatically be applied for purchase order headers.
+Set this to *Yes* to use automatic application of charges.
-    - **Find auto charges for line** – Specifies whether charges should automatically be allocated for purchase order lines.
-Set this to *Yes* to use automatic allocation of charges.
+    - **Find auto charges for line** – Specifies whether charges should automatically be applied for purchase order lines.
+Set this to *Yes* to use automatic application of charges.

-The **Sales and marketing parameters** page has a few settings that are especially relevant when you want to allocate charges automatically.
+The **Sales and marketing parameters** page has a few settings that are especially relevant when you want to apply charges automatically.
 To complete this setup, follow these steps.

 1. Go to **Sales and marketing \> Setup \> Sales and marketing parameters**.
 1. Open the **Prices** tab.
 1. On the **Prices** FastTab, make the following settings:
-    - **Find auto charges for header** – Specifies whether charges should automatically be allocated for sales quotation and sales order headers.
-Set this to *Yes* to use automatic allocation of charges.
+    - **Find auto charges for header** – Specifies whether charges should automatically be applied for sales quotation and sales order headers.
+Set this to *Yes* to use automatic application of charges.
-    - **Find auto charges for line** – Specifies whether charges should automatically be allocated forsales quotation and sales order lines.
-Set this to *Yes* to use automatic allocation of charges.
+    - **Find auto charges for line** – Specifies whether charges should automatically be applied forsales quotation and sales order lines.
+Set this to *Yes* to use automatic application of charges.

 ## Set up charges codes

-To allocate charges, you must first define charges codes.
+To apply charges, you must first define charges codes.

 1. Follow one of these steps: